This article has links to products and services we love, which we may make commission from.

 Keysearch: Affordable Keyword Search Competition Tool

 Keysearch is the most popular paid keyword research tool amongst the content creators we network with.
-It is relatively cheap at $17 per month or $169 for the year.
+It is relatively cheap at $24 per month or $240 annually.

 Keysearch not only fills in flaws that the free tools above fail on but also offers:

-Keysearch is a website I use every day.
-Not only for new content but also for old posts.
+Keysearch is a website I use often, not only for new content but also for old posts.

 How to Use Keysearch for Keyword Analysis

-After you have taking time do some brainstorming, follow the following steps:
+After you have taken time do some brainstorming, follow the following steps:

-• Sort by volume with largest at the top.
+- Sort by volume, with the largest at the top.

-The results will pull up a series of potential keywords, monthly volume and competition scored.
+The results will pull up a series of potential keywords, monthly volume, and competition scores.

 The above image displays Keysearch information.